12 Foods You MUST Eat Organic

 My Personal Strategy

 The ‘Dirty Dozen’ is a list I take seriously, and I will not buy the produce on them unless they are organic.
 I have a history of poor health.
-If there is an occasion where I buy non-organic, I soak them in my favorite fruit and vegetable rinse that takes away some of the chemical.
+If there is an occasion where I buy non-organic, I soak them in my favorite fruit and vegetable rinse that takes away some of the chemicals.
 Nothing can remove all the chemicals, so if organic strawberries are not in my budget, then I really don’t eat strawberries.

 If you do not care about putting chemicals into your body, then do it for the earth and for the poor workers that are getting sick from working with these toxic chemicals.
 For instance, methyl iodide (used in strawberries) is a serious health risk to the people who work in the strawberry fields and to the families who live nearby.
 They are getting sick from it.
 Fortunately, in the summer, I can grow my own strawberries and know a good farmer that grows organic ones too.